Sustainable Scuba in Tanzania: Best Dive Sites + Eco-Friendly Hotels

 The sites here are renowned for their exceptional visibility, with an average of 15 to 20 metres (some days exceed 30 metres).
 This allows for unparalleled views of the underwater ecosystem and idyllic photographic conditions.

 One of the best dive sites around Mnemba Island is Kichiwani Wall.
-This steeply banked coral wall features numerous crevices where everything from leaf fish to nudibranchs reside.
+This steeply banked coral wall features numerous crevices where everything from leaf fish to nudibranchs resides.

 Watta Bommies is notable for its cabbage corals and graceful turtles.
 Meanwhile, Eel City is aptly named for its abundance of morays.